ghlam14/script_install-shengBTE/README.md

         ./install.sh

 make sure that the spglib installed;
-  can be found in: ~/.local/lib/python??/site-packages/spglib
+  it can be found in: ~/.local/lib/python??/site-packages/spglib